johnny947/OSM-secrets/Road-to-victory.md

 Johnny: Thanks, I sure expect OSM to understand our thought process, since it's been intensile reviewed.
 What about the tactics on your team?
 Who are you playing?

 KEVIN: Sampdoria hahaha, PC controlled, so shoudln't be too hard.
 Simple 4-3-3 with some minor changes to keep star players in shape.
 Outplay their team on rating by applying a basic low-risk strategy.
 Letting Gravenberch make his debut because Zaniolo is suspended.
 Tomorrow Torino and after that a very rough week.
 Torino is currently last so then I will use an almost complete B-team

+Johnny: Advice to train Mbappe,Zaniolo, TAA and Onana.
+Should be able to win against Sampdoria using a B-side.
+Putting your players on training this evening and tomorrow morning makes them ready for the next game, improved.